I’ve been getting a lot of questions about the Roland RP-102 lately, so I figure it’s about time to do a full review of this lovely digital piano.

-In addition, the app gives you access t0 extra sounds, Split mode, MIDI-recorder, and a bunch of other features that are not available directly from the piano.
+In addition, the app gives you access to a bunch of extra sounds, Split mode, MIDI-recorder, and a bunch of other features that are not available directly from the piano.

-Finally, PP2 provides access to all of the RP-102’s functions and settings via an intuitive and easy-to-use interface.
+Finally, Piano Partner 2 provides access to all of the RP-102’s functions and settings via an intuitive and easy-to-use interface.

 Keep in mind that the USB type A port, which is also called update port on the RP-102, can only be used to do firmware updates and cannot be used to play songs from a USB drive.

 Since the RP-102 is a console digital piano, it comes with pretty much everything you need to start playing right away.
 It includes an integral stand, a 3-pedal unit, a keyboard cover, so you don’t need to buy any of those separately.

 The only accessories you may want to consider purchasing separately are a bench (you need to sit on something, right?:) and a pair of good quality headphones.

 When it comes to benches, there are a lot of good options available on the market today.
 Just pick the bench you like, check the reviews, see if it fits your budget and you’re all set.

 It gets a little bit more complicated when it comes to choosing the right headphones for your instrument.

 Headphones come in very handy when you want to practice in private, focusing solely on your playing and not disturbing others nearby.